dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 If a value for a parameter auto-set through 'safe' is still manually provided, then that value can over-ride the auto-set value.
 E.g., with '$config["safe"] = 1' and '$config["elements"] = "*+script"', 'script', but not 'applet', is allowed.

+A page illustrating the efficacy of htmLawed's anti-XSS abilities with 'safe' set to '1' against XSS vectors listed by RSnake:- http://ha.ckers.org/xss.html may be available here:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/rsnake/RSnakeXSSTest.htm.

 -- 3.7  Using a hook function --------------------------------------o